Patient Rights and Responsibilities

 TB Screening (Skin)

 TB Screening (Skin) Does this test have other names?
 Tuberculin test, TST, Mantoux, PPD (purified protein derivative) What is this test?
-This test determines whether you have been infected with tuberculosis (TB), a highly contagious bacterial infection.
-It's possible to have latent or inactive TB and not feel sick, or you can have active TB disease with symptoms.
+This test finds out if you have been infected with tuberculosis (TB).
+This is a highly contagious bacterial infection spread through the air.
+It's possible to have inactive (latent) TB and not feel sick.
+Or you can have active TB disease with symptoms.
+People with latent TB are not contagious.
 Why do I need this test?
-You might need this test if you have recently been exposed to someone who has TB or if your doctor suspects you may h...
+You might need this test if you have recently been ...

 Total and Free Insulin (Blood)